MikeDigitize/JSFundamentals/README.md

 ### Summary

 Closures can be thought of as a tool to allow runtime access to variables outside of their lexical scope.
 Their use is best demonstrated when functions return functions, and the returned function has within it a reference to a value that is not in its immediate scope.
-That reference has essentially been trapped in that function, and no matter where you call this returned function from it will have access to that value.
+That reference has essentially been trapped in that function, and no matter where you call this returned function from it will have access to its value.

 IIFEs work in a similar way, only they close over the current value of the variable they reference at runtime.
-They are expressions and contain a function that is immediately invoked inside them.
-This immediate invocation forces the function scope to close over the values of variables it references that are within its lexical scope, creating what can be thought of as a snapshot of their value at that time.
+The immediate invocation forces the function scope to close over the values of references within its lexical scope, creating what can be thought of as a snapshot of their value at that time.

 ## The Call Stack